The free and Open Source software created to help hospitals and health centers in the management of electronic medical records.

 The Open Hospital software is an initiative of Informatici senza Frontiere, a non-profit organization that aims to use computer skills as a tool to provide practical help to those who live in marginalized conditions, and as a way to provide opportunities of social inclusion.

 Informatici senza Frontiere works to fill the digital divide and to boost individual and community growth, helping anyone to embrace their own potential through knowledge and computer technology.

 Computer Science for the Disabled

 Computer Science for Development

 In a changing world we propose a new use of smart, sustainable and reliable technology.

 We offer our time, skills, experiences and passion to decelop non-profit projects, helping in marginalized, difficult and emergency situations especially in developing countries.

 Open Hospital Project Approach

-A first analysis of the project context is performed, to gather the information about the facility processes and flows.
+A first analysis of the project context is performed, to gather the information about the facility processes and flows and to define the perimeter of intervention.
 A complete assessment is organized into progressive steps, through meetings and interviews.